 Most babies don’t know how to settle themselves yet, so when they wake up they may need to be comforted by you.
 Here are some tips to help you help them.

 Ready Steady Baby has lots of information on helping your baby sleep and establishing routines.
 If you think your baby is not settling at night because of a health issue, contact your GP or health visitor for additional support.

 Sleep problems during the coronavirus pandemic

 You may have found that your wee one’s sleeping patterns have become more disturbed since the coronavirus pandemic started.
-This could be because lockdown restrictions make it harder for everyone in your family to get out and about and burn off energy.
-Or it could be because groups and activities you usually attend together are currently closed.
+This could be because lockdown restrictions have made it harder for everyone in your family to get out and about and burn off energy.
+Or it could be because groups and activities you usually attend together have been closed.